Soap Film Drainage Using a Centrifugal Thin Film Balance: Results and discussion

-As a consequence, film stretching due to interfacial elasticity appears to be the most plausible mechanism~\cite{cantat_drainage_2025}.
+As a consequence, film stretching due to interfacial elasticity appears to be the most plausible mechanism to describe the thickness profiles in the central region~\cite{cantat_drainage_2026}.
 The observed profiles are therefore compared with a theoretical model based on the following assumptions.
 Since these profiles are not yet populated with TFEs, we assume they result from the stretching of an initially uniform film formed prior to centrifugation.
 Following the approach of Pasquet \textit{et al.}~\cite{pasquet_thickness_2023} for vertical films under standard gravity, we assume that the film has an initial uniform thickness $h_{\rm 0}$ and surface tension $\gamma_{\rm 0}$ before rotation begins.
 Once the film is set into rotation, it is stretched by centrifugal forces, which are balanced by surface tension gradients~\cite{couder1989hydrodynamics, de2001young}, leading to

-Because the initial surfactant concentration is above the critical micelle concentration (cmc), the film elasticity is assumed to be primarily associated with the presence of surface-active impurities \cite{cantat_drainage_2025}.
+Because the initial surfactant concentration is above the critical micelle concentration (cmc), the film elasticity is assumed to be primarily associated with the presence of surface-active impurities \cite{cantat_drainage_2026}.
 As the film stretches and thins, the local interfacial concentration of these impurities decreases.
-The surface tension can be approximated by $\gamma = \gamma_{\rm 0} + E\frac{h_{\rm 0}-h}{h_{\rm 0}}$, where $E$ denotes the interface elasticity~\cite{poryles2022non, pasquet_thickness_2023}.
+The surface tension can be approximated by $\gamma = \gamma_{\rm 0} + E\frac{\varepsilon}{1+\varepsilon}$, where $E$ denotes the interfacial elasticity and $\varepsilon=(h_0-h)/h$ the interface extension~\cite{poryles2022non, pasquet_thickness_2023}.
 Combining these relations yields the following differential equation for the thickness $h(r)$:

 and the following expression for the thickness profile:

 where $h(r=0)$ is the film thickness at the center and $r_{\rm 0} = \sqrt{\frac{4 E}{\rho \omega^2 h_{\rm 0}}}$ is the characteristic length scale governing the radial thickness variation.